paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-cra.md

 Next,

-If you're using CRA, then just run `yarn paperclip build --write` in your project directory to emit JS files.
+If you're using CRA, then just run `yarn paperclip build` in your project directory to emit JS files.
 After that, you can import any component like so:

 ```javascript
 import * as myComponentStyles from "./my-component.pc.js";